rojo-rbx/rojo/PLUGIN-DESIGN.md

 In this way, plugins have the opportunity to customize their hooks based on the options provided by the user in the project file.

-## Plugin environment

-The plugin environment is created in the following way:

-1. Create a new Lua context.
-1. Add a global `rojo` table which is the entry point to the [Plugin library](#plugin-library)
-1. Initialize an empty `_G.plugins` table.
-1. For each plugin description in the project file:
-    1. Convert the plugin options from the project file from JSON to a Lua table.
-    1. If the `source` field is a GitHub URL, download the plugin directory from the repo with the specified version tag (if no tag, from the head of the default branch) into a local `.rojo-plugins` directory with the repo identifier as its name.
-It is recommended that users add `.rojo-plugins` to their `.gitignore` file.
-The root of the plugin will be called `main.lua`.
-    1. Load and evaluate the file contents into the Lua context to get a handle to the `CreatePluginFunction`
-    1. Call the `CreatePluginFunction` with the converted options to get a handle of the result.
-    1. Push the result at the end of the `_G.plugins` table

-If at any point there is an error in the above steps, Rojo should quit with an appropriate error message.

 ## Plugin instance